sake92/tupson/README.md

 # tupson

-Stupid simple Scala 3 library for writing and reading JSON.
+Stupid simple/minimalistic Scala 3 library for writing and reading JSON.

-Notes: It just supports writing currently.
+It only does `String <=> T` conversions.
+No streaming.

 ## Write